Your Questions Matter

 In one of our cases, a mother walked in the door to her home and reached down to take her baby out of a carrier.
 The baby was not breathing.
 The mother called our law firm and hired us to help.
-Attorney Fred Pritzker was the lead lawyer on this case.
-He found out that 6 other babies had died while in the same model of infant carrier, and that the CPSC knew about it.
+Our attorney found out that 6 other babies had died while in the same model of infant carrier, and that the CPSC knew about it.

 This does not always happen, though.
 One product had been the likely cause of several baby deaths due to suffocation.
 There was never a recall, only a product label change adding a warning.

 The sad and frustrating truth is that profit often comes before safety.

 How much will it cost to hire a lawyer for our family?

 Why sue the company that made the product that suffocated my child?